Adidas boost and strong miners keep European shares afloat

 Basic resource stocks climbed 1.1 percent after data showed Chinese industrial production expanded at a much faster pace than expected.

-Shares in Belgian postal service Bpost (BPOST.BR) dropped 19 percent after fourth-quarter results missed expectations.
+Shares in Belgian postal service Bpost dropped 19 percent after fourth-quarter results missed expectations.
+(Reporting by Helen Reid editing by Tom Pfeiffer)